 Combining the talent, experience and enthusiasm of Illinois’ top high school science teachers with the research and content expertise of the University of Illinois to engage Illinois high school students with the highest quality physics experience.

-- increased interest in students pursuing STEM degrees, including physics.
+- increased student interest in pursuing STEM degrees, including physics.

-- reduce barriers to entering University of Illinois to obtain degree.
+- reduced barriers to entering the University of Illinois to obtain a degree.

-- improve diversity of students choosing and obtaining STEM degrees in general, and from U of I in particular.
+- improved diversity of students choosing and obtaining STEM degrees in general, and from the U of I in particular.

 Our primary goal is to ensure that the high school teachers (and their students) have a successful experience.
-To ensure success, we will begin the program with a relatively small and committed group of teachers who will be critical in shaping the program so it is efficient and effective as the number of teachers in the program grows.
+To ensure success, we will begin the program with a relatively small and committed group of teachers.
+This early cohort will be critical in shaping the program so it is efficient and effective as the number of teachers in the program grows.
 We hope to accommodate rapid steady growth for the first five years, at which point the program will include both calculus-based (AP- Physics C), and algebra-based (AP Physics 1, 2) physics and will be available to teachers throughout the state.

 If you would like more information or are interested in being an early partner, please send us your contact information via the following form: https://go.physics.illinois.edu/I-PER-HSPP.